MSkauen/Portfolio-v2.0/README.md

 ### UI/UX

--   Change placeholders

 ## Troubleshooting

 -   Check your environmental variables in your .env or .env.local file, or your host's environmental variables.
     ```
        NEXT_PUBLIC_SANITY_DATASET=
        NEXT_PUBLIC_SANITY_PROJECT_ID=
        NEXT_PUBLIC_BASE_URL=
     ```
     -   Check sanity/sanity.json file for dataset and projectId (should be under api)
-    -   Base url: Link to your domain/provider f.ex: https://mathiasharestad.no
+    -   Base url: Link to your domain/provider f.ex: https://mathiasharestad.no or https://localhost:3000
 -   Check package versions.
 -   Restart application and sanity server
 -   Run `npm install` - perhaps also delete the `node_modules` directory.